speechbrain/speechbrain/recipes/VoxCeleb/SpeakerRec/README.md

 `python speaker_verification_plda.py hparams/verification_plda_xvector.yaml`

 If you didn't train the speaker embedding before, we automatically download the xvector model from the web.
-This system achieves an EER = 3.19% on voxceleb1 + voxceleb2.
+This system achieves an EER = 3.23% on voxceleb1 + voxceleb2.
-These results are all obtained with the official verification split of voxceleb1 (veri\_split.txt)
+These results are all obtained with the official verification split of voxceleb1 (veri\_test2_.txt)

 # Speaker verification using ECAPA-TDNN embeddings